egor7/blog-1/csv/csv.md

 ### Type conversion

-Library `csvutil.q` supports both type conversions.
-The strict mode is implemented by `.csv.basicread`.
-Function `.csv.read` checks more patterns to infer types.
+Library `csvutil.q` supports both type conversions - the strict mode is implemented by `.csv.basicread`, while the `.csv.read` function checks more patterns to infer types.

 Function `.csv.read` is just a wrapper around the general function `.csv.data` that accepts a filename and a meta-data table.
 The meta-data can be generated by `.csv.basicinfo` and `.csv.info` depending on the inference rule set we would like to employ.
 You can see the function definition in the q interpreter by typing the function name the press Enter.